bdusell/jitsu/README.md

 partitions a string into chunks of a certain length.

 Phrame offers a normalized, more mnemonic API which irons out these quirks.
-Much of this API comes in the form of static functions so that it can be accessed through auto-loading.
-A few global functions are defined as well.
+Much of this API comes in the form of static functions which can be accessed through auto-loading.
+A few global functions are defined during startup as well, mostly because they are expected to be used in HTML templates.

 * `Util` includes some must-have helper functions such as `Util::get` (array access with a default value), `Util::p` (debug printing), and `Util::template` (encapsulated PHP file inclusion)
-* Wrapper classes `XArray`, `XString`, and `XRegex` provide a rich, object- oriented interface to their native PHP counterparts
+* Wrapper classes `XArray`, `XString`, and `XRegex` provide a rich, object-oriented interface to their native PHP counterparts
-* `SQLDatabase` and `SQLStatement` are useful wrappers around PHP's PDO library, offering iterator syntax for SQL query results and greatly simplified parameter binding
 * `Request` and `Response` unify PHP's various methods for accessing data from the current HTTP request and building the HTTP response, respectively
+* `phrame\sql\Database` and `phrame\sql\Statement` are useful wrappers around
+  PHP's PDO library, offering iterator syntax for SQL query results and greatly simplified parameter binding
 * The `html` function escapes a string for interpolation inside HTML text;
   `htmlattr` does the same for a string inside a double-quoted HTML attribute
 * The `repr` function returns a string of the PHP representation of a value